nazmunsakib/advanced-ajax-search-for-woocommerce/README.md

 ```

 #### Gutenberg Block
-Search for "AJAX Product Search" in the block editor and customize via inspector panel.
+Search for "Advanced AJAX Search" in the block editor and customize via inspector panel.

 ## 📋 Requirements